Abizern/nscnlon/content/when-and-where.md

 date: "2018-03-19"
 ---

-The next event is on **Tuesday, 16th April, 2019**.
-The Running Code not Marathons event.
+The next event is on **Tuesday, 21st May, 2019**.
+The Darling Buds event.

 ## When
 We usually meet on the third Tuesday of the month at around 6.45pm in a the Fountain & Ink pub conveniently located close to Waterloo, Waterloo East and Southwark stations.
 It' a modern place that does really nice sourdough pizza.
 Other items are available.
 There is also a good selection of beers.